Aristotle's Masterpiece: Reception and legacy

-Aristotle’s Masterpiece remained popular into the 19th century – more than a century after its initial publication.
+Aristotle's Masterpiece remained popular into the 19th century – more than a century after its initial publication.
 Published before concerns were raised about the sexual propriety of male midwives, the text did not change to fit new societal standards.
-After it was first published, “[i]t quickly became the most popular English-language guide to sexuality, conception, pregnancy, and childbirth.”
-As a result, the book that highlighted sexual pleasure to the extent that it once “proved to be so titillating […] it caused trouble in at least one respectable town" continued to be published alongside more conservative texts for decades.
+After it was first published, "[i]t quickly became the most popular English-language guide to sexuality, conception, pregnancy, and childbirth."
+As a result, the book that highlighted sexual pleasure to the extent that it once "proved to be so titillating […] it caused trouble in at least one respectable town" continued to be published alongside more conservative texts for decades.

-Additionally, as a book initially published and popularized in England, it was easily able to travel to England’s American colonies.
-Thus, Aristotle’s Masterpiece “has the distinction of being one of the few books read by colonial Americans that was still printed and sold to a general audience in the twentieth century."
+Additionally, as a book initially published and popularized in England, it was easily able to travel to England's American colonies.
+Thus, Aristotle's Masterpiece "has the distinction of being one of the few books read by colonial Americans that was still printed and sold to a general audience in the twentieth century."

-Lastly, despite any misconceptions of biology and anatomy it contained, the advice Aristotle’s Masterpiece provided “was both more accurate and less harmful” than that given in many of its Victorian-era counterparts.
-Consequently, scholars such as Vern L. Bullough argue that “the writers of Aristotle’s Masterpiece were harbingers of a new age of sexual freedom."
+Lastly, despite any misconceptions of biology and anatomy it contained, the advice Aristotle's Masterpiece provided "was both more accurate and less harmful" than that given in many of its Victorian-era counterparts.
+Consequently, scholars such as Vern L. Bullough argue that "the writers of Aristotle's Masterpiece were harbingers of a new age of sexual freedom."

+The book is mentioned in Evelyn Waugh's 1930 novel Vile Bodies, where customs officers check the protagonist's luggage: "With the help of a printed list (which began 'Aristotle, Works of (Illustrated)') they went through Adam's books, laboriously, one at a time, spelling out the titles."
+C. S. Lewis refers the book in The Great Divorce (1946), where the narrator says, "However far I went I found only dingy lodging houses, small tobacconists, hoardings from which posters hung in rags, windowless warehouses, good stations without trains, and bookshops of the sort that sell The Works of Aristotle."